Quick setup examples

 Send your first email from Rust using reqwest against the MailBlastr API.

-MailBlastr has no Rust crate — you send email by POSTing JSON to https://api.mailblastr.com/emails.
+MailBlastr ships an official Rust crate (cargo add mailblastr) — see Send emails with Rust for the typed, async client — but you do not need it: this guide sends email by POSTing JSON to https://www.mailblastr.com/api/emails.
 The example below uses the async `reqwest` client with Tokio.

 Prerequisites